jj1guj/jj1guj.github.io/index_english.md

 ## JJ1GUJ's website

 Japanese page is [here](https://jj1guj.github.io/)
-I'm a student likes programming, amateur radio and BCL.
+I'm a student like programming, amateur radio and BCL.
 ### Programming
 I make othello software, join to Atcoder and so on.
 Detail is [here (Japanese)](https://jj1guj.github.io/programming/programming)